janvorisek/drie/docs/index.md

 # Drie

-Drie is a Vue 3 component library for [`three.js`](https://threejs.org/) inspired by `react-three-fiber` and `TroisJS`.
-It is made with TypeScript and Composition API.
+Drie is a Vue 3 component library that makes it easy for developers to add 3D rendering to their web applications using the [`three.js`](https://threejs.org/) library.
+It's written in TypeScript and uses the Composition API.

+Drie allows for an intuitive and declarative approach to building complex 3D scenes and integrating them into both existing and new Vue projects.
+Drie aims to be the go-to choice for building 3D web applications with Vue and three.js.

+To start using Drie see the [Getting started](/getting-started) page.

 ## Example